 The consolidated financial statements have been audited by PricewaterhouseCoopers LLP, the Corporation's external auditors.
-The external auditors are responsible for examining the consolidated financial statements and expressing their opinion on the fairness of the consolidated financial statements prepared in accordance with IFRS Accounting Standards.
+The external auditors are responsible for examining the consolidated financial statements and expressing their opinion on the fairness, in all material respects of the consolidated financial statements being prepared in accordance with IFRS Accounting Standards.
 The auditor's report outlines the scope of their audit examination and states their opinion.